-Three years later, on September 3, 2019, Robert Chan was fired.
+Three years later, on September 3, 2019, Ross Chan was fired.
 Then he filed a lawsuit against CSA claiming wrongful dismissal.
 The Court filings are awesome, a rolling, rollicking read.

-You see, Robert Chan was employed by CSA with the pure-sexiness title of “Certifier III.”
+You see, Ross Chan was employed by CSA with the pure-sexiness title of “Certifier III.”
 In other words, Chan was an engineer and, as it happens, a rather good one.

 He did his pre-engineering studies in physics at UCLA, his Bachelor of Science at the University of Wisconsin-Madison, and his Master of Science in Electrical Engineering at Bradley.

 “Designed and developed Motor Control Electronics for Actuator used in F-22 Aircraft […] Designed and developed Electronics for a Liquid Level Measurement System Fight Test Prototype for Boeing 747 […] Sustaining and Process Engineering Lead for CDI Blood Parameter Monitoring System 500 […] R&D Hardware Engineering Lead for STERRAD Low Frequency Plasma System from concept to product launch and commercialization.”
 Impressive stuff, and it goes on this impressively for some distance.

 Ross Chan; an egg-head if there ever was one.